hughesj/rp-tooling-ibm-cloud/README.md

 Lightbend describe their new [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/overview.html) as "... a developer-centric suite of tools that helps you deploy Reactive Platform applications to Kubernetes.
 It provides an easy way to create Docker images for your applications and introduces an automated process for generating Kubernetes resource files for you from those images."

 As a Reactive Application developer you may choose to run Kubernetes on your development machine using Minikube.
 As your application grows and the number of microservices increases, you may choose to offload Kubernetes to a cloud-based solution.
 The Lightbend Orchestration for Kubernetes documentation points to [the IBM Cloud Container Service](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/cluster-setup.html) as an alternative to Minikube.
-In this article, I'll describe how to make that switch, while using the [Chirper](https://github.com/longshorej/lagom-java-chirper-tooling-example) Twitter-like sample application - a Lagom based example used to showcase the Reactive applications running on Kubernetes.
+In this article, I'll describe how to make that switch, while using [Chirper](https://github.com/longshorej/lagom-java-chirper-tooling-example), a Twitter-like sample Lagom application, to showcase the Reactive application running on Kubernetes.

 Kubernetes is fundamentally about orchestrating the Docker containers.
 Docker containers are created from Docker images and those are held in a Docker registry.
 When you build Docker images on your laptop they are stored locally.
 Minikube uses this local store to fetch images and create containers.
 When you run Docker containers in a remote Kubernetes cluster, a remote Docker registry is needed.
-IBM Cloud provides one of those in the [Container Registry](https://www.ibm.com/cloud/container-registry) and, as you'd expect the Container Service (Kubernetes) and the Container Registry are well integrated.
+IBM Cloud provides one of those in the [Container Registry](https://www.ibm.com/cloud/container-registry) and, as you'd expect, the Container Service (Kubernetes) and the Container Registry are well integrated.

 ## Register with IBM Cloud
 To use the IBM Cloud Container Service you need to register with IBM Cloud.
 You will be able to create a free Kubernetes cluster with a single [Node](https://kubernetes.io/docs/concepts/architecture/nodes/), as long as you [provide some payment details](https://console.bluemix.net/account/billing).
 Presumably to put off opportunistic Bitcoin miners.
 If you already have a Lite account, then you will need to add payment details to unlock your free cluster.
 If not, then use the [Pay as you go option](https://www.ibm.com/cloud/pricing) from the start.